swadhin17/py_zip_expert/README.md

 better than that of winrar or any other online zipper like www.ezyzip.com .

 CONTRIBUTORS:-

-  SWADHINKUMAR PATI
+SWADHIN KUMAR PATI.
-  ADITYA KUMAR
+ADITYA KUMAR.
-  SAVAN JASANI
+SAVAN JASANI.

 SOME SCREENSHOTS:-